 Brief exposure to an infographic about the scientific process may have the power to strengthen people's trust in science, including reducing the influence of COVID-19 misinformation.

-IU Chief Health Officer Aaron Carroll answers common questions about one-way masking and what it means.
+IU Chief Health Officer Aaron Carroll answers common questions about the new bivalent COVID-19 vaccine booster.